dtrajkoski04/MTCG/Documentation.md

         - `PackageService`: Manages card package creation and purchases.
         - `TradeService`: Facilitates card trading between players.
         - `UserService`: Manages user authentication, profile updates, and stats tracking.

----

-### dal Package

-#### Purpose
+- **persistence Subpackage**:
-The `dal` (Data Access Layer) package abstracts persistence, allowing the application to interact with the database or in-memory storage without exposing implementation details.
+  - abstracts persistence, allowing the application to interact with the database or in-memory storage without exposing implementation details.

-#### Classes and Interfaces
-- `CardRepository`: Manages storage and retrieval of card data.
-- `PackageRepository`: Handles operations related to card packages.
+    - `repository package`: Contains the needed repositories for the different models.
+      - `UserRepository`: Interface for the UserRepositoryImpl.
+      - `UserRepositoryImpl`: Handles the transaction from a User Object to a Database Entry.
+    - `DataAccessException`: Handles database access-related exceptions, encapsulating database-specific errors into a generic exception for higher-level handling.
-- `TradeRepository`: Manages trade deals and their conditions.
+    - `DatabaseManager`: Manages database connections, ensuring proper initialization, usage, and cleanup.
-- `UserMemoryRepository` (Class and Interface): Facilitates user-related storage in memory, with an interface for potential extension to a database-backed implementation.
+    - `UnitOfWork`: Implements the Unit of Work design pattern, managing transactions and ensuring atomicity for multiple database operations within a single business transaction.
 ---

 ### Design Rationale